 An experiment we recommend is to determine how many configurations you can add to a hash table before you run out of memory.

-Have to use HashSet
+Have to use HashSet in order to detect configurations that have previously been seen

 When we recursively search for a conclusion, we have to memoize.
 The entire tray as a whole will be hashed.